 Augmenting your development team remains one of the most convenient solutions in case of product refactoring, software emergency or short-term mobilization when launching premium features or exclusive ads-on.
 However, finding the right technology partner to ensure timely delivery and uncompromised quality isn’t always smooth sailing.
 The final selection requires in-depth research and complex analysis.
 To make this task more manageable, well-defined selection criteria should serve as guiding posts underlying all stages of the process.

-Trust being a priority, the question of reliability seems to come to the forefront of all search & compare activities, while keeping in sync with the best practices in risk management.
+Trust being a priority, the question of reliability seems to come to the forefront of all search and compare activities, while keeping in sync with the best practices in risk management.
 Team augmentation gives leverage only if the staff supplied by the new partner perform as required.
 Making sure that they do can make all the difference in the long run and takes much more than wishful thinking.

 In the modern FinTech environment, strategic decisions are made by teams rather than individuals.
 A reliability-first approach provides a data-led common ground and a measurable point of reference.
 This inevitably improves chances for an unbiased and successful selection.